Day One on the Camino Portugués

 I also included on this map, the shortcut to Verdelha, also seen in red, to the north, and described farther below.

 You can see the elevation changes below.
-While the profile looks dramatic, it is truly just little ups and downs of 100 feet (30 meters) or so.
+While the profile looks dramatic, it is truly just little ups and downs of 100 feet (30 meters) or so, early on, with the remainder of the day totally flat.

 Elevation Profile, Day One, Camino Portugués, Lisbon Cathedral to Alverca do RibatejoElevation Profile, Day One, Camino Portugués, Lisbon Cathedral to Alverca do Ribatejo